-Requires MDOC to review and revise proposals for alternatives to prison for technical violators of parole and probation; requires a report on the number of probationers and parolees returned to or sent to prison for new crimes, the number of probationers and parolees returned to or sent to prison for new crimes, the number of offenders, the number of offenders who participated in reentry programs, and the number of offenders who participated in substance abuse treatment programs, mental health programs, or both.
+Requires MDOC to review and revise proposals for alternatives to prison for technical violators of parole and probation; requires a report on the number of probationers and parolees returned to or sent to prison for new crimes, the number of probationers and parolees returned to or sent to prison for technical violations, the educational history of offenders, the number of offenders who participated in reentry programs, and the number of offenders who participated in substance abuse treatment programs, mental health programs, or both.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.